|Nutritional Guidelines (per serving)|

 - 1/3 cup fresh lemon juice (no pulp or seeds)

-Using a long-handled stainless steel or wooden spoon, stir in the lemon juice and let the mixture sit for 10 minutes.
+Use a long-handled stainless steel or wooden spoon and stir in the lemon juice.
+Let the mixture sit for 10 minutes.
 The milk should curdle and become slightly thicker on the surface.

 Untie the bundle and transfer the cheese to a bowl.
 Stir in salt to taste.